-SCRATCH for Your Kids is a free course that teaches how to lock colourful code blocks together (like Lego) into scripts that make a character (or sprite) do what you instruct it to do.
-All the scripts are deliberately short and easy to follow.
-SCRATCH coding is a new fun-filled art, literacy, music and magical maths medium that supports creativity, mental health and children’s learning.
+SCRATCH for Your Kids is a free course (in book form) that teaches how to lock colourful code blocks together (like Lego) into scripts that make a character (or sprite) do what you instruct it to do.
+The whole book is online, free to download and print.
+As an alternative to save the bother and cost, it will soon be available to purchase, as a print to order version.
+The scripts are kept deliberately short and easy to follow.
+SCRATCH coding is fun-filled for digital art, literacy, music and magical maths and it supports creativity, mental health and children’s learning.
 It was designed for children to be simple and engaging, giving them the tools to explore ideas and experiment with them on the screen.
-SCRATCH is free and used by millions in homes and schools to help slow learners and in libraries and computer clubs, to create online animations, picture games, word games, clicker puzzles, designs, patterns etc. Why just settle for playing games that others have created when you can create your own in SCRATCH?
+SCRATCH is free and used by millions in homes and schools to help learners of all abilities.
+It is a top favourite in computer clubs, for creating online animations, picture games, word games, clicker puzzles, designs, patterns etc. Why just settle for playing games that others have created when you can create your own in SCRATCH?
 Play them on laptops, desktop computers, tablets and hand-held devices.
 To get the most out of the SCRATCH tools and features, a laptop or desktop is best.

 Up and Away